 Don’t just take our word for it!
 In a recent study commissioned by the British Council, the importance of foreign language study was emphasised in conjunction with other school subjects.
 The following link will give you an idea of the importance of Spanish in creating career prospects worldwide.

 The focus during Year 7 and Year 8 is to build confidence in speaking Spanish using accurate pronunciation.
 During these two years we develop the core language skills of listening, reading, writing translation, literary and grammar teaching all of which are tested in the GCSE examination.
-The main interactive resources and textbooks are the Mira and Zoom series.
-We also have cross-curricular lessons including maths ( working out proportions with recipes in Spanish, reading maps of Spanish cities using grid references)
+The main interactive resources and textbooks are the Viva series.

 Year 9 through to Year 11